 How to Sharpen a Utility Knife

-There are many ways to sharpen your kitchen knives, but each method takes know-how and a bit of practice.
+But when the time does come to sharpen up that edge – and it will – you’ll find many ways to sharpen your kitchen knives, but each method takes know-how and a bit of practice.
 The most common method is using a ‘steel’ which is a hand-held metal rod that you slide the edge of your blade against in an up and down motion (you’ve probably seen this done in cooking shows on TV).
 While this may help make your blade feel sharper, it doesn’t really sharpen your knife – it simply straightens (or ‘hones’) any edges that have become bent or curled with prolonged use.

 Another sharpening option is a whetstone, which is an abrasive block that can hone the edge of the knife by repetitively moving the blade back and forth against the coarse surface.
 The stone needs to be soaked in water prior to use and continually moistened during the sharpening process.
 You must be careful, however, to place the blade on the stone at equal angles for each side so you don’t end up grinding the blade down unevenly.

 To be honest, knife sharpening really is an art unto itself and you’ve got better things to do.
 Perfecting how to sharpen your knives takes considerable time and practice, so it’s always best to leave it to the professionals.